Hiking The Ladder Canyon and Painted Canyon Loop Trail

 The Painted Canyon

-The Painted Canyon is arguably the easiest portion of the loop trail.
+The Painted Canyon is the easiest portion of the loop trail.
 But it can be a bit more tiring than it first seems.
 Despite being flat, it’s also very sandy.

 Ladder Canyon and Painted Canyon Loop Trail